spacefrog771/dlive-chest-bot/README.md

 -----------------------------------------------------------------------------------------

-This firefox extension so far only works in debug mode.
+This Firefox extension only works in debug mode so far.

 To run it, go to "Manage Your Extensions" in Firefox.